 The Love Research Army program has two key goals:

 • To shift more research out of the lab by recruiting volunteers of every age and ethnicity, including breast cancer survivors, people at high-risk for the disease, and healthy women and men, who are willing to partner with breast cancer researchers and directly participate in research.

 • To challenge the scientific community to shift the emphasis of research beyond the cure to focus on breast cancer prevention by identifying the cause.

-To date, more than 376,000 women and men have registered with the Army of Women to learn about new breast cancer research and to sign up to participate in research projects.
-More than 80 researchers have utilized the Army of Women to recruit participants into their studies.
-Studies on Latina women that have recruited from the Army of Women include:
+To date, more than 376,000 women and men have registered with the Love Research Army to learn about new breast cancer research and to sign up to participate in research projects.
+More than 80 researchers have utilized the Love Research Army to recruit participants into their studies.
+Studies on Latina women that have recruited from the Love Research Army include:

 - Chemotherapy-induced Premature Menopause in Latina Women with Breast Cancer (University of Massachusetts Medical School)

 - Latina Breast Cancer Research Initiative (University of California, Los Angeles)

 - Breast Cancer Risk in Hispanic Women (City of Hope)